emmercm/www/src/blog/_shell-command-throttling.md

 }
 ```

 [Claude Code](https://code.claude.com/docs/en/setup#auto-updates) only auto-updates "native" installations, which were introduced in v2.0 (2025).
-Before that, you had to tell npm or Homebrew
+Before that, you had to update it manually via npm, Homebrew, or whatever package manager you used to install it.
+Even now you can still

 I've happily used the [K9s](https://k9scli.io/) Kubernetes TUI for years, but it doesn't offer any kind of auto-update functionality.
 Let's pretend that it is